rei/rei-cedar-docs/docs/components/text/README.md

 <do-dont :examples="$page.frontmatter.utilityTight" />

 ## Eyebrow
-Eyebrows introduce a topic or show how an item is categorized.—Content tags or certain label styles are two examples.
+Eyebrows introduce a topic or show how an item is categorized.
+Content tags or certain label styles are two examples.
 Eyebrow text styles should not be used as headings or used for brand names.

 <cdr-doc-example-code-pair repository-href="/src/components/text" :sandbox-data="$page.frontmatter.sandboxData">